 First some great news.
-As of November 1st, there will be no more state by state restrictions in place in terms of which US citizens can travel to Costa Rica.
-We will soon welcome travelers from all of the United States and every other country in the world!
+There are no restrictions in place in terms of what nationalities can travel to Costa Rica.
+We welcome travelers from the United States, Europe and every other country in the world!

 I love traveling.
 It’s part of why I decided to create the Cayuga Collection.
 And I miss traveling internationally a lot.
 Several trips that I had planned for 2020 were canceled because of COVID.